 Those countries deemed to have robust environmental and social governance, legislation systems and institutional capacity designed to protect their people and the natural environment.
-The Equator Principles Association makes no independent assessment of each country's performance in these areas.
-As a proxy for such an assessment, the Equator Principles Association requires that a country must be both a member of the OECD and appear on the World Bank High Income Country list to qualify as a Designated Country.
-These data sets are reviewed quarterly by the Equator Principles Secretariat to ensure that any change in status is reflected in the Designated Countries list.
-The list of Designated Countries can be found on the Equator Principles Association website.
+As a proxy for such an assessment, the Equator Principles Ltd requires that a country must be both a member of the OECD and appear on the World Bank High Income Country list to qualify as a Designated Country.
+The list of Designated Countries can be found on the Equator Principles Ltd website